Get 80% off your plan for your first 3 months*

 What is due diligence when buying a business?

-Whether you’re buying an online business, small business, or larger company, due diligence protects you from costly mistakes.
-This process gives you confidence to proceed with the purchase, renegotiate terms, or walk away entirely.
+Whether you're buying an online business, small business, or larger company, due diligence protects you from costly mistakes.
+For example, you might fail to provide investors with a Product Disclosure Statement when making regulated offers to fund acquisitions.

-Your due diligence checklist should confirm the business has measurable commercial potential and aligns with your goals.
+Due diligence gives you confidence to proceed with the purchase, renegotiate terms, or walk away entirely.
+Your checklist should confirm the business has measurable commercial potential and aligns with your goals.

 Why is due diligence important?

-• Unreported debts, tax implications, or unreliable revenue sources
+• unreported debts, tax implications, or unreliable revenue sources

-• Legal issues or regulatory non-compliance, which might result in fines or even business closure
+• legal issues or regulatory non-compliance, which might result in fines or even business closure

-• Operational inefficiencies, outdated systems, or fragile supplier or customer relationships
+• operational inefficiencies, outdated systems, or fragile supplier or customer relationships

-• Hidden reputational issues or market weaknesses
+• hidden reputational issues or market weaknesses

-It’s worth seeking expert advice with your due diligence checklist, especially for legal and financial matters.
+Seek expert advice with your due diligence checklist, especially for legal and financial matters.

 Essential due diligence checklists before buying a business